Academic Qualifications

 2002-2007: Director, Standard & Poor’s

-Director and transportation sector co-ordinator in the agency’s
+Director and global toll road sector co-ordinator in the

-for credit analysis, ratings and surveillance in the road, rail,
+Responsible for credit analysis, ratings and surveillance in the

-airport and bus sectors – covering corporate and structured
+road, rail, airport, bus and PPP sectors - covering corporate

 1988-2001: Associate Director, Steer Davies Gleave